zfoxer/acopath_java/README.md

 As a client programmer, create a new instance of AntSystem in your code passing as argument a Map<Pair<Integer, Integer>, Long> instance, representing directional connections between nodes and the distacne in betweeen.
 Next, execute the method path(src, dest) where src is the source node and dest the destination to reach.
 This returns the valid path which ants converge to.

+Utilises [JSON Simple](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/json-simple/json-simple-1.1.1.jar) [[Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)] for topology input parsing.

-Developed with Oracle Java 17.
+Developed with Oracle Java 17.0.2.

 ## Related work